jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

    * Released in November 1994
    * Essentially the inheritor of the BSD code base
-   * Largest BSD implementation.
+   * Largest BSD implementation used by WhatsApp and Netflix.
+   * No direct commercial backing, instead run by a non-profit foundation.
    * Legally prohibited from using the term *"Unix"* as outcome of AT&T lawsuit.
-   * Run by an elected board that drives development decisions and policies
+   * Board of directors are elected and drives development decisions and policies

 #### PC-BSD

    *  FreeBSD based distro with a focus on user interface and experience.
-   *  Not a fork
    *  Provides friendly installers and package managers for users
    *  Created new Lightweight desktop environment called [Lumina](http://lumina-desktop.org/)
-   *  Project heavily influenced by Kris Moore
+   *  Project heavily influenced and started by Kris Moore

 #### Ghost BSD

    *  FreeBSD based distro with a focus on user interface and experience.
    *  Provides friendly installers and package managers for users
-   *  Tries to match the usability of Mac or Windows with the foundation and principals of FreeBSD
+   *  Tries to match the usability of Mac or Windows with the foundation and principles of FreeBSD

 #### DragonFly BSD

 ![*DragonFly BSD*](http://www.dragonflybsd.org/images/small_logo.png)

    * Fork of FreeBSD in April of 2005 by Matthew Dillon.
+   * Has significantly diverged from the original FreeBSD code base.
+   * Maintains its own package repositories
-   * Focused on unique techniques in handling multiprocessing in the FreeBSD kernel
+   * Focused on unique techniques to handle multiprocessing in the FreeBSD kernel
-   * Introduced a new filesystem called [HAMMER](https://en.wikipedia.org/wiki/HAMMER "HAMMER FS") and HAMMER
+   * Introduced a new filesystem called [HAMMER and HAMMER2](https://en.wikipedia.org/wiki/HAMMER "HAMMER FS")

 #### OpenBSD